-We support mobile network operators, particularly those in challenging and less-developed markets where the digital divide is particularly pronounced.
-We also finance digital infrastructure with a focus on shared infrastructure models like carrier-neutral, open-access broadband networks, independent tower operators and data centers.
-These shared infrastructure models are examples of the most cost-effective, competition-enabling and environmentally-conscious solutions to the challenge of providing high-quality, affordable connectivity, a foundation of the digital economy.
+We support mobile network operators, particularly those in challenging and less developed markets where the digital divide is the biggest.
+We also finance digital infrastructure with a focus on shared infrastructure models such as carrier-neutral, open-access broadband networks, independent tower companies and data centers.
+These models are examples of the most cost-effective, competition-enabling and environmentally-conscious solutions to the challenge of providing high-quality, affordable connectivity, a foundation of the digital economy.

-IFC’s financing instruments in TMT include such products as debt, equity, mezzanine financing and fund mobilization.
+IFC’s financing instruments include debt, equity, mezzanine financing and fund mobilization.
 IFC clients also benefit from IFC’s substantial industry expertise.